GenesisKernel/genesis-front/README.md

 ## Installation
 Project requires [Node.js](https://nodejs.org/) v6+ to run.

-We use [yarn](https://yarnpkg.com/en/docs/install) as the package manager, so you will need to install yarn as well.
+We use [yarn](https://yarnpkg.com/en/docs/install) as a package manager, so you will need to install yarn as well.
 Please refer to the instructions for your operating system.

 Install the dependencies and devDependencies and start the server.